chenzl23/AMOGCN/README.md

 # Codes for AMOGCN

 ## Introduction
 - This is an implement of AMOGCN with PyTorch, which was run on a machine with AMD R9-5900HX CPU, RTX 3080 16G GPU and 32G RAM.
-The corresponding paper is still under review.
+The corresponding paper has been accepted by Neural Networks.
+- *Chen, Zhaoliang and Wu, Zhihao and Zhong, Luying and Plant, Claudia and Wang, Shiping and Guo, Wenzhong.
+Attributed Multi-order Graph Convolutional Network for Heterogeneous Graphs.
+Neural Networks. in press, 2024*

 ## Requirements